benoitbryon/wardrobe/README.rst

 wardrobe
 ########

-This project provides stack-based datastructures for Python: list of stacks.
+This project provides a stack-based datastructure for Python: StackedDict.

 Example: